tube0013/TubesZB-ESPHome-Builder/README.md

+# ESPHome firmware builder

+Build ESPHome firmware for specific TubesZB devices.

+> Inspired by works from @nerivic, @shawly & more.

+For Static IP Firmware Builds:

 This Repository can create binaries for TubesZB devices which require a static IP.

 To Start Create an Issue using the Issue Form, selecting the device name, inputting the desired network configuration.